 In an October interview with CNN, she was asked what she would change about her husband.
 She replied: "His tweeting".

-She has vowed to stay in New York with their son Barron until he finishes his school term, when they are both expected to move to the White House.
+She stayed in New York with their son Barron until he finished his school term, before formally moving into the White House in June.

 Perhaps the best-known of Donald Trump's children, the only daughter of his marriage to Ivana, his first wife.
 A model in her early years, she was a vice-president at The Trump Organization, before stepping down when her father became president.
 She was also a judge on her father's reality TV show The Apprentice.

 Her brother Donald Junior says Ivanka is the favourite child and is referred to as "Daddy's little girl".

 She was given a level of authority in the family business that none of his wives ever had and is said to have handled some of the company's biggest deals.

 Since Mr Trump became president, she has regularly been seen at his side.
 She, rather than the First Lady, travelled with him to an air base in early February 2017 to mark the return of the body of a soldier killed in a raid in Yemen.